acsicuib/YAFS/README.md

 A "SUPER" TIP
 -------------
 We try to implement a wonderful tutorial but our time is limited.
-Thus, we can introduce this simple tip to create custom strategy in the simulation.
+Thus, we can introduce this simple tip to create a custom strategy in the simulation.

 For example, in your main.py function, you can declare a custom strategy with a deterministic distribution, and you can include the parameters that you want, i.e. the simulator class, and the routingPath.